openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 ![VM - console tab -default](img/4-0-0.jpg)
 The Consoles tab allows the user to connect to the virtual machine via an in-browser or desktop-based Graphical and/or Serial console.
 ![VM - console dropdown options](img/4-1-0.jpg)
 The user can change the console type using the dropdown selector.
 'Graphical (VNC)' is selected by default.
 Any currently selected option is disabled in the dropdown.
-'Graphical (RDP/VNC)' open in separate windows, designated by the fa-external-link icon.

 Two actions are available on the right-hand side.
 The “Open in window” action opens a separate browser window dedicated to the console view.
 The “Expand” action makes the console viewport fill the current window’s full width and height similar to elsewhere in OKD.
 The “Send Key” dropdown is disabled when disconnected from the console.